RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 *This page is only for carers.*

-As mentioned above, it follows exactly the same format and the only difference is instead of showing the active prescriptions it shows all the carers current patients.
+As mentioned above, it follows exactly the same format and the only difference is instead of showing the active prescriptions it shows all the carer's current patients.

 ------------------------
 editProfile.html